-Parents of young children often consider establishing a single trust for all their children in the event that both parents die before the children reach a designated age of maturity.
-This type of trust is frequently referred to as a Pot Trust or a Family Trust.
+A pot trust (also referred to as family trust) is a single trust for all of the children in the family that is used in the event that both parents die before the children reach a designated age of maturity.
 It offers some unique pros and cons for your beneficiaries.

-An advantage is that the trustee may be given the flexibility to spend the funds in any way he or she sees fit.
+An advantage to having a pot trust is that the trustee may be given the flexibility to spend the funds in any way he or she deems fit.
 That means that little Jimmy could have tuition paid to attend a trade school while Mary's tuition at an accredited university is paid if that’s what the trustee determines is in their best interests.
 However, if you gave a trustee broad discretion to make these types of decisions, you should be assured that your trustee is someone in whom you can place your confidence to make the decisions as you would desire.

 Of course a pot trust is only one toll of many to provide an inheritance for your children after you’re gone.
-To learn more about estate planning for involving young children, call our office today.
+To learn more about inheritance estate planning, get in touch with Anderson, Dorn & Rader.